Flukkiez-Wittawin/FlukKiez-Wittawin/README.md

 I've been learning Python for 4 years

-* 🌍  I'm based in KhonKaen, Thailand
+* 🌍  I'm based in KhonKaen, Thailand | Study in KKU ,Cyber Sercurity KKU 61
 * 🖥️  See my portfolio at [My Port](http://flukkiewebsite.xyz/)
 * ✉️  You can contact me at [DevelopersExsive@gmail.com](mailto:DevelopersExsive@gmail.com)